 Tonsai is one of the beaches I dreamed of visiting.
 More remote than Ao Nang, it usually attracts fewer people, and here you find yourself surrounded by impressive limestone cliffs.

-It took me a while, but since initially writing this article, I've finally had the chance to stay there.
+It took me a while, but since initially writing this article, I finally had the chance to stay there.
 And the experience was quite memorable.
-For the occasion, I treated myself by sleeping at Tinidee Hideaway Tonsai Beach Krabi, which directly overlooks the beach.
+For the occasion, I treated myself by staying at the Tinidee Hideaway Tonsai Beach Krabi , which is right on the beach.

 The beach is notably inhabited by spectacled monkeys, the langurs.
 A species usually quite discreet, but here they don't hesitate to wander around the bungalows: a jungle atmosphere guaranteed!